What Is Site-to-Site VPN Technology?

 Scalability

 One of the biggest benefits of implementing a site-to-site VPN for an organization is its scalability.
-If you open a new branch or office, it’s easy to add them to the WAN (wide area network).
+If you open a new branch or office, it’s easy to add them to the wide area network (WAN).

-Using VPNs is only one of the tools within Infosec, which aims to protect the confidentiality, integrity, and availability of your data.
-Watch an explainer video on information security—also known as Infosec—and its benefits below:
+Using VPNs is only one of the tools that fall under the umbrella of information security, which aims to protect the confidentiality, integrity, and availability of your data.
+Watch an explainer video on information security—also known as infosec—and its benefits below:

-This is the most common type of VPNs used by individual users.
+This is the most common type of VPN for individual users.
 It connects devices to networks.
 For instance, an employee working from home would use a remote access VPN to connect their laptop to their company’s network.

 This type for VPN can create a more secure connection between remote workers and the organization where they work.
 It can also be used by workers travelling or using their own device to conduct business.